-Principle 14: Companies should treat all shareholders fairly and equitably, and should recognize, protect and facilitate the exercise of shareholders' rights, and continually review and update such governance arrangements.
+Principle 14: Companies should treat all shareholders fairly and equitably, and should recognise, protect and facilitate the exercise of shareholders' rights, and continually review and update such governance arrangements.

-- 14.1 The Company is committed to regular and timely communication with shareholders as part of the organization's development to build systems and procedures that will enable the Group to compete internationally.
+Guidelines of the Code Corporate Governance Practices of the Company 14.1 The Company is committed to regular and timely communication with shareholders as part of the organisation's development to build systems and procedures that will enable the Group to compete internationally.
 The Company places great emphasis on investor relations and strives to maintain a high standard of transparency and to promote better investor communications.
-It aims to provide investors with clear, balanced and useful information, on a timely basis, about the Group's performance, financial position and prospects. - 14.2 Management supported the Code's principle to encourage shareholder participation.
+It aims to provide investors with clear, balanced and useful information, on a timely basis, about the Group's performance, financial position and prospects.
+14.2 Management supported the Code's principle to encourage shareholder participation.
 Shareholders are encouraged to attend the AGM to ensure a high level of accountability and to stay informed of the Company's strategy and goals.
-Notice of the general meeting is despatched to shareholders, together with explanatory notes or a circular on items of special business (if necessary), at least 14 days or 21 days, as the case may be, before the meeting.
-The Board welcomes questions from shareholders who have an opportunity to raise issues either informally or formally before or at the general meeting. - 14.3 Whilst there is no limit imposed on the number of proxy votes for nominee companies, the Articles allow each shareholder to appoint up to two proxies to attend AGMs and any other general meeting.
+Notice of the general meeting is despatched to shareholders, together with explanatory notes or a circular on items of special business (if necessary), at least 14 days or 21 days, as the case may be, before the general meeting.
+The Board welcomes questions from shareholders who have an opportunity to raise issues either informally or formally before or at the general meeting.
+14.3 Whilst there is no limit imposed on the number of proxy votes for nominee companies, the Articles of the Code Corporate Governance Practices of the Company 15.1 to 15.4 The Company has put in place an investor relations ("IR") policy to promote regular and proactive communication with its shareholders.
+The Company keeps its website updated and maintains dedicated IR section for shareholders' convenience.
+All the announcements disclosed through SGXNET are also posted on the Company's website.
+The Company conducts briefings regularly for the media, analysts, brokers and fund managers, with the presence of key management personnel.